a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 Select a folder icon.
 Open the File menu, then press Open-Apple+O. Verify that the folder opens, and the original window remains open.
 Repeat with Caps Lock off.

 * Launch DeskTop.
 Open a window and select multiple folder icons.
 File > Open.
 Verify that the folders open, and that the icons remain selected and become dimmed.

+* Launch DeskTop.
+Open a window.
+Click the close box.
+Verify that the close animation runs.
+Open a window.
+File > Close.
+Verify that the close animation runs.

+* Launch DeskTop.
+Open a volume icon.
+Open a folder icon.
+Activate the volume window.
+Click the close box.
+Verify that the close animation doesn't leave garbage in the menu bar.

+* Launch DeskTop.
+Open a window.
+Click the close box.
+Verify that the close animation does not leave a stray rectangle on the screen.

 ## Open Then Close